chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_machine_file_attributes.rst

      - |chef_server_url|
    * - ``content``
      - |content file| The default behavior will not modify content.
+   * - ``driver``
+     - Use to specify the driver to be used for provisioning.
    * - ``group``
      - |windows group_identifier|
    * - ``local_path``
      - The local path to a file.
    * - ``machine``
-     - The chef-metal machine type.
+     - Use to specify the machine type.
    * - ``mode``
      - |mode resource_file|